Trusted by 19,000+ Clinicians

 Fabric Choice

 This is something that regularly comes up when we’re specifying chairs for people who have arthritis.
-The choice of fabric or material covering the chair can have a massive effect on how comfortable you are when sat down.
+The choice of fabric or material covering the chair can have a significant effect on how comfortable you are when sat down.

 Easy Handsets